-“While humans were busy with their own doomed evolution, the animals took a back seat and concentrated on the obvious things: Shelter, food and telepathy.
+“The most intellectual species to ever walk this planet was intent on destroying its own home, and while humans were busy with their own imploding evolution, the animals took a back seat and concentrated on the obvious things: Shelter, food and telepathy.
 All under the noses of the humans.
-It was a brilliant plan…”
+It was a brilliant plan.”

 THE INVENTION OF THE PENCIL CASE

 The strangest lunch I ever had was with a veterinary doctor, and it was the meal which finally turned me vegetarian.
 I should note at the start, we didn’t eat any domestic pets.

 I first met Dr Hannah Jones when we worked on a film together, and we’d remained friends since.
 We’d meet up every now then, I’d tell her stories from the writing world and she’d give me ideas from her field of science.
 It was Hannah who’d suggested we meet, as she said she had something important for me.

 We met at a pop-up cafe at the Camden end of Regent’s Park.
 It was an indifferent day weather wise, unable to decide what it wanted to do.
 We sat outside nonetheless, as we both like to people-watch: me making up stories of what people in the park might be away from that setting, Hannah priding herself on identifying the bits of cross-breeds and mongrels, and sometimes scoring the dogs’ humans on parts of their anatomy.

 The Camden end of the park is quieter nowadays, and at one point on that particular Saturday, we counted only 16 legs besides our own.
 It’s been that way since the last fire at the zoo, and that’s what Hannah said she wanted to tell me about.
 But first we ordered food.
 I went for a rare steak with fries, and Hannah chose a vegetarian pizza.